 Family Mission Trip

 An annual, four-day summer adventure for families with elementary-aged children and their siblings to experience community and volunteer together.
 Past trips have involved helping out in regional food banks, providing day care, preparing disaster relief kits, serving in soup kitchens, working in thrift stores.
-Click here for the brochure.
-Click here to register.
+Download the 2019 brochure here or click here to register.

 Grace Day Camp

 Grace Day Camp, is an opportunity for community and friendship building between elementary children and senior citizens.
-Camp Grace will take place at Grace Presbyterian Village in Oak Cliff.
-Each day will include worship, study, recreation, group building, and interaction with the residents at Grace Presbyterian Village.
+Camp Grace will take place at the Villages of DAllas in Oak Cliff.
+Each day will include worship, study, recreation, group building, and interaction with the residents at the Villages.
 Each day we volunteer from 9:00-5:00 p.m. and the schedule will vary a bit each day.
 Past experiences have included car washes, leading Bingo, cooking, arranging flowers, swimming, tea parties, singing, scavenger hunts, and visiting with residents.
-Click here for the brochure.
-Click here to register.

 This camp weekend is held each Spring for 1st – 6th Graders at Camp Gilmont in East Texas and open to all churches in Grace Presbytery.
 FPC Dallas registers as a group and spends the weekend with other churches engaged in group building, outdoor activities, Bible Study, Small Group time, worship, a cookout and fun.